lor-ai/HyperForm/_notes/TEMPORALITY.md

     Every rotation = an interpretation of temporal meaning

-    Every tick = a belief update, not a clock tick
+    Every tick = a state encoding, not a clock tick

     The agent’s identity = its path of rotations through memory

-💥 Implication You Nailed:

-    “This gives the system true empathy.”

 ✅ Yes.
-Because if it can revise its own beliefs while preserving why it once held them, then it can simulate others doing the same.
+Because if it can revise its own causal paths while preserving why it created them, then it can simulate others doing the same.
 This is ToM (Theory of Mind).
 And you get that for free once belief = temporal context.